-Short Term Commissioning Position (by 2013) Medium Tem Commission Position (by 2016) Longer Term Commissioning (>2016) No change.
+Short Term Commissioning Position Medium Tem Commission Position Longer Term Commissioning (by 2013) (by 2016) (>2016) No change.
 Potentially 1FE to 2FE additional capacity will be required in the Sittingbourne secondary schools over the medium to longer term.
 The position will be reviewed and be subject to consultation with local providers in 2014-15.
 New secondary provision in Swale will need to be commissioned longer term.